 If you have cataracts, Dr. Ilan Cohen offers comprehensive care including the surgical removal of the cataracts and placement of premium intraocular lenses to restore your vision.
-He treats patients throughout the New York City metropolitan area at at 5th Avenue Eye Center in NY or Eye Physicians of central Jersey in NJ, with locations in Manhattan, Glendale, New York, and Old Bridge, New Jersey.
+He treats patients throughout the New York City metropolitan area at at Cohen Eye Institute in NY or Eye Physicians of central Jersey in NJ, with locations in Manhattan, Glendale, New York, and Old Bridge, New Jersey.
 Call or schedule a consultation online today.

 Does cataract surgery always need a lens replacement?

 Yes.
 Cataracts cloud your natural lens and surgical treatment removes your damaged lens, replacing it with an intraocular lens so that you can see.
 Advances in ophthalmic technology have improved the quality of lenses available so that your specific vision needs can be addressed.